a general statement from Hoskins about his work:

 As a visual fine artist, it is customary for me to work abstractly or nonrepresentationally in conventional mixed media; painting and drawing combined.
 Everything I do is manual.
 My work is made with old media: cotton canvas on wood stretchers, paint, drawing media and paper.
-I am a guy who paints and draws and makes collages.
-Usually this is done in cohesive series but occasionally disparate/anomalous pieces are produced.
+I paint and draw and make collages.
+Usually any of this is done in cohesive series but occasionally disparate/anomalous pieces are produced.

-Attention is focused upon line and edge, the tactile properties of the material, color and spatial relationships, balance or imbalance; any factors, components or considerations engaged or enacted during the process of visual composition.
+Attention is focused upon line and edge, the tactile properties of the material, color and spatial relationships, balance or imbalance; any factors, components, consideration or discernment engaged or enacted during the process of visual composition.

 With accrued hindsite I can see there has been an evolution in the work, and by now, I am perpetually recirculating or modifying ideas and tendencies from the bag of tricks.

-To gain distance from the Dirty Little Story, sometimes it is helpful to consider The Big Picture as stated below by a math genius friend:
+To gain distance from the Dirty Little Story of the Contemporary Artworld, it may be helpful to consider The Big Picture as stated below by a math genius friend:

 To put things in perspective I like to think of the universe's point of view.
 If we shrink the universe's lifetime down to a human life span, then a human lifetime similarly shrunk would be about three seconds, and all of recorded human history would be about three minutes.
 If we engineered a new species of microbe three minutes ago and each microbe lived about three seconds, would we consider it a tragedy if one only lived 2.5 seconds or a victory if it lived 3.5 seconds?
 Or if a bad microbe election outcome meant chaos for the next 0.15 seconds and damage whose echoes lasted another half-second, would that be a big deal from our point of view? -G. Crockett 2017

 Art is too serious to be taken seriously.

 Art is art.
 Everything else is everything else. -Ad Reinhardt